 Even with all the options listed in these tables, this is just a sample.
-Each plot statement has many possible options we have listed only a few of the most useful.
+Each plot statement has many possible options-we have listed only a few of the most useful.
 For a complete list of available options, see the SAS Help and Documentation.

 Table 1.
 Compatibility and syntax of SGPLOT and SGPANEL procedure statements and selected options.
-If a check mark appears in the box then the two statements or options can be used together.